monolix/dmotd/README.md

 source <envdir>/bin/activate
 ```

+## Documentation

+You can find all the docs relative to this project on its [wiki](https://github.com/monolix/dmotd/wiki/Docs-homepage).

 ## Contributing

 If you want to contribute to this open source project, you're free to pull-request us!
 We'll review your submission as soon as we can.